 Since Shuman Juvenile Detention Center closed in August 2021, juveniles are placed in secure detention at various private providers when it is necessary to protect the community and ensure their appearance in Court.
-Allegheny County has access to approximately 16 detention beds.
+Allegheny County has access to approximately 14 detention beds contracted through Adelphoi Village.
 Various privately-operated shelters provide an alternative to secure detention.

-Detention admissions decreased 40% while shelter admissions decreased 79% from 2020 to 2021
+Detention admissions decreased 60% while shelter admissions increased 14% from 2021 to 2022

-The number of unduplicated youth admitted to detention decreased 38% while shelter decreased 72% from 2020 to 2021
+The number of unduplicated youth admitted to detention decreased 55% while shelter increased 9% from 2021 to 2022